Valerian I –

 and cuirassed bust right.

 ΘЄCCAΛΟΝΙΚH.
-B. ΝЄ.,
+B. ΝЄ.

 Kabeiros standing left within two-column temple, holding rhyton and hammer;